AzeemMuzammil/compiler-workshop-codegen/README.md

 Bonus 2
-* a test case for Euclid's algorithm
+* Write a test case for Euclid's algorithm and make it pass